BawdyAnarchist/quBSD/Future_Development.md

 consider - https://it-notes.dragas.net/2023/08/14/boosting-network-performance-in-freebsds-vnet-jails/
 	- It's for vnet jails and NAT.
 Disables hardware checksums for virtual interfaces, and extra filtering on bridges

+There is some question now as to the dispjails and their templates, and the devfs in jail.conf.

 ### UPGRADES